 - i) Effective December 29, 2017, the closing date of the 51.6% acquisition of Wegener, the Chymiak Trust agreed to amend the loan facility as follows: - The maximum credit limit will be \$1,600,000 USD and shall remain available up to December 29, 2019 and may not demand repayment at any time prior to December 29, 2019.
-On December 29, 2020 the loan was further extended to July 31, 2023. - The interest rate shall be revised to the current U.S. Prime Rate + 2%.
+On December 29, 2020 the loan was further extended to July 31, 2023. - The interest rate shall be revised to the current U.S. Prime Rate + 2%. - ii) Effective from the closing date of the tender offer for the 48.4% minority interest of Wegener, the Chymiak Trust will further amend the loan facility as follows: - Wegener to fully repay the loan and interest over up to 8 years.

-- ii) Effective from the closing date of the tender offer for the 48.4% minority interest of Wegener, the Chymiak Trust will further amend the loan facility as follows: - Wegener to fully repay the loan and interest over up to 8 years. - A portion of the debt will be forgiven by the Chymiak Trust as of the closing date, and therefore this amount is excluded in our Consolidated Statements of Financial Position at December 31, 2021. - The interest will remain at U.S. Prime Rate + 2% and accrued quarterly. - The Chymiak Trust shall continue to hold its current security interest in Wegener's assets until the operating loan, including any accrued and unpaid interest, is fully repaid.
+- A portion of the debt will be forgiven by the Chymiak Trust as of the closing date, and therefore this amount is excluded in our Consolidated Statements of Financial Position at December 31, 2022. - The interest will remain at U.S. Prime Rate + 2% and accrued quarterly. - The Chymiak Trust shall continue to hold its current security interest in Wegener's assets until the operating loan, including any accrued and unpaid interest, is fully repaid. - A new agreement has been signed.
+Under the terms of this new agreement, \$120 thousand USD is to be repaid within one year.

-c) Crocus loan
+c) Crocus Ioan